Updated February 1, 2021

 Are U.S. citizens permitted to enter?
 Yes.
 U.S. citizens can enter if compliant with the normal entry guidelines.

 Is a negative COVID-19 test (PCR and serology) required for entry?
-No.
+Yes.

 Are health screening procedures in place at airports and other ports of entry?
 Yes.